sengopal/search_with_machine_learning_course/README.md

 #### For query classification

-1.How many unique categories did you see in your rolled up training data when you set the minimum number of queries per category to 1000?
+1. How many unique categories did you see in your rolled up training data when you set the minimum number of queries per category to 1000?
 **388**
 2. How many unique categories did you see in your rolled up training data when you set the minimum number of queries per category to 10000?
 **70**

 3. What were the best values you achieved for R@1, R@2, and R@3?
 You should have tried at least a few different models, varying the minimum number of queries per category, as well as trying different fastText parameters or query normalization.
 Report at least 2 of your runs.

 |                      Model                       |           Metrics            |
 |:------------------------------------------------:|:----------------------------:|